imandra-ai/fix-engine/README.md

 obey whenever its inputs satisfy the constraints.
 Imandra also generates corresponding coverage proofs verifying that the collection of the generated regions properly covers the possible behaviours of the decomposed algorithm.
-This forms part of our "Testflow" framework for architecting and automatically deriving test suites meeting rigorous state-space coverage metrics.
+This forms a core part of Imandra's "Testflow" framework for architecting and automatically deriving test suites meeting rigorous state-space coverage metrics.

-We will seek to ensure that the repository contains up-to-date Imandra region decomposition for the latest models.
+We will seek to ensure that the repository contains up-to-date Imandra region decompositions and test packs for the latest models.

 ## Formal Verification